kabilank6/Hello-World/README.md

 You can access my build pipeline at "azure-pipelines.yml", here at the root.
 The web application can be changed if the source code is modified at any branch of this repository called 'master' or 'develop' (with the modifications committed); as it triggers the build pipeline.
 What is also of note is that the build pipeline accesses my application and creates a build folder to store the build artifact formed whenever it is triggered, and will install Node.js to achieve this.

 In terms of its release pipeline (which is in my Azure Pipelines project corresponding to this web application), it is there to ensure that whenever the aforementioned build pipeline is triggered, that it quickly picks up the build artifact that is formed, and will deploy it to my web application; that is, you can see the new changes that were committed on the website!

+UPDATE - Please note that due to my Azure Free Subscription running out, this cannot be deployed for the time being (so the website won't work).
+But we could certainly deploy it to Heroku or Netlify.